Tips for introducing yourself in a conference or 'the conference elevator pitch'

 Must-ask questions (and its must-remember answers)

 It's important to talk, but sometimes it's more important and more difficult to listen.
 That's why I prefer to start talking about what you need to hear and know from the person in front of you:

-- What’s her/his name?
+- What's their name?
 Basic, but sometimes when you are in a rush, you forget this.

-- What does she/he do?
+- What do they do?
 Again, basic.
-But a lot of times I’ve found myself speaking a lot about what I do in order to convince the other how great we are, that I forgot to know and understand what this guy does.
+But a lot of times I've found myself speaking a lot about what I do in order to convince the other how great we are, that I forgot to know and understand what this person does.
 And this is one of the most important things in order to identify how you can make synergy together.

-- How can you contact her/him back?
+- How can you contact them back?
 This is important so you can continue your conversation if a potential lead emerges from the talk.

 Finally, it's not important to ask the questions like this or in this order; what it is really important is that at the end of the conversation you know these 3 things:

 - what do their company do,

 What do I need to tell from me?